Termi7/Bear_Classifier/README.md

 # Bear Image Classifier

-The Bear Image Classifier is a program that classifies bear images into three categories: black, grizzly, and teddy.
+The Bear Image Classifier is a program that classifies bear images into five categories: black, grizzly, polar, panda  and teddy.
 This repository contains  the backend.

 ## Installation

-To run the Bear Image Classifier, you must have both the backend and the React app for the frontend installed on your machine.
+To run the Bear Image Classifier, you must have both the backend and the React app for the frontend installed on your machine. s
 1. Clone the repository by running the following command in your terminal:
 ```
 git clone https://github.com/Termi7/Project_4AI.git